Instagram Tips & Strategies

 Pay Attention to Your DMs and Comments

-The feedback you're looking for might already be hidden in your notifications.
-Your comment section and Direct Messages are goldmines of audience sentiment.
+Feedback might already be in your notifications.
+Comments and DMs are valuable sources of audience sentiment:

 The Best Feedback is Behavioral: A Dive Into Your Analytics